 To Use CONVECTION BAKE Function

 - 1. Arrange the oven rack in the desired position before turning oven on. - 2.
 Close the door. - 3.
-Set the oven temperature control knob to desired temperature and turn on the convection fan switch.
+Set the oven selector to CONV BAKE and the temperature control knob to desired temperature.

 Baking Tips